 North Indian Flatbreads

-In North India, flatbreads are the staple food, unlike the eastern part where rice is the staple food.
-However in the eastern part and western part also people consume flatbreads on a daily basis.
-Phulkia, naan, kulcha, tandoori roti, Makki ki roti, lacchha paratha are more common in North Indian states like UP, Punjab, Rajasthan, etc.
+In North India, flatbreads are the staple food, unlike in the eastern part, where rice is the staple food.
+However, people also consume flatbreads on a daily basis in the eastern and western parts.
+Phulkia, naan, kulcha, tandoori roti, Makki ki roti, and lacchha paratha are more common in North Indian states like UP, Punjab, Rajasthan, etc.

 West Indian Flatbreads

 It contains many grains and cereals like wheat, rice, bajra, jowar, ragi, green gram, black gram, horse gram, chickpeas, and many more.
 Each of them is roasted and milled together to make the flour.
 You can also get ready-made flour in your grocery store and supermarkets.
-These are really healthy ones.
+These are healthy ones.

 East Indian Flatbreads